How labor is constructed? This academic review will lead you to take a look at the connections between economies and work settings.

 Image by Rafael Matsunaga

 In their paper titled “Economic Worlds of Work” (2006), Tom Beamish and Nicole Woolsey Biggart argue that insights drawn from economic sociology can help organize and enrich theories from the sociology of work.
 They use the Systems of Exchange framework to demonstrate how the features of different exchange systems influence the organization and conceptualization of labor.
-In the following paragraphs, I will briefly summarize their findings on labor arrangements within each System of Exchange.
-To learn more about their research and the connections between economies and work settings, you can view the full paper here.
+You can view the full paper here.

 Beamish, Thomas D. And Nicole Woolsey Biggart.
 (2006).
 “Economic Worlds of Work: Uniting Economic Sociology with the Sociology of Work.”
 In Social Theory at Work.
 Marek Korczynski, Randy Hodson, and Paul Edwards (eds.).
 Oxford University Press.: 233 - 271.